bimobject/docs/docs/minidocs/products/add-components.md

 ## What's in the sidepanel?

-The list in the **Add component** sidepanel shows all the components and products that are available in your library.
+The list in the **Add component sidepanel** shows all the components and products that are available in your library.

-You can add both _component_ entities and _product_ entities in the **Components** section. _Components_ and _products_ can be created by you, or imported from your suppliers.
+You can add both _component entities_ and _product entities_ in the **Components section**.
+Components and products can be created by you, or imported from your suppliers.

 :::warning Nothing in the list?
-If this list is empty, you need to create a component or product, add supplier products to your library or request a component from a supplier first.
+If this list is empty, you need to create a component or product, add supplier products to your library, or request a component from a supplier first.

 Learn more about this in the full documentation.
 You can find it by clicking the `Read full docs` button at the top right of this window.
 :::